 Service currently provided by Boots UK Ltd (High Street Sevenoaks), Paydens, Bat & Ball Pharmacy.
-Click here for further details.
+See the Pharmacy First West Kent Common Ailments Scheme leaflet for further details.

 Patients may be asked to explain briefly what the problem is when they ring Amherst to book a GP appointment.
 Under NHS care navigation – or signposting – we aim to provide the most appropriate service

-From July 2019 we will be providing at Sevenoaks, pre-booked appointments on selected days between 7.00am and 8pm with GPs, our Paramedic and our HCAs - click here for further details.
+From July 2019 we will be providing at Sevenoaks, pre-booked appointments on selected days between 7.00am and 8pm with GPs, our Paramedic and our HCAs.
+See our Improved Access Timetable for further details.

 The Practice closes between 12.30 to 18.30 for Learning Afternoons.

-The next Learning Afternoons are on: Thursday 12th September, Tuesday 23rd October and Wednesday 13th November 2019.
+The next Learning Afternoons are on: Wednesday 5th of February 2020.

 For emergency medical help during this time please call 111.